Open to the Public

 Open from dawn to dusk

-Handicapped-accessible boardwalk and observation deck on the marsh remain open.
+ADA-accessible boardwalk and observation deck on the marsh remains open.
 There are no restrooms.

 Purchased in 1993, Cumberland Marsh is an important site in the Chesapeake Rivers landscape program area.
 The preserve protects a pristine marsh habitat on the Pamunkey River, a major tributary of the Chesapeake Bay.